Robert Highmore, Partner

 SummaryRobert is Head of the Property Litigation Group.
 He specialises in commercial and residential property and landlord and tenant litigation and dispute resolution, including property related professional negligence.
 He acts for a range of clients, including institutional funds, landed estates, charities, developers, property companies, corporate occupiers and individuals.
 Robert works hard to achieve the desired results for clients whether by assisting them avoid or defend claims, or by pursuing action with determination and to Court or the Tribunal should this be appropriate.
 He keeps the benefits of alternatives to litigation, such as mediation, closely in mind together with the importance of ensuring all advice and action is cost-effective.
 Robert and his team work alongside certain longstanding clients and assist them and their other advisers in looking after not only high value and significant cases, but also the many and varied day to day issues that arise in this often complex area of law and practice.
 He possesses a thorough understanding of clients’ businesses, properties and objectives, which is vital to giving relevant and effective advice.

-Robert is a Founder member and past Chair of the Property Litigation Association and founder Chair of the Commercial Real Estate Legal Association.
-He is a Liveryman of the Worshipful Company of Chartered Surveyors and a Governor of St Olaves Grammar School, Orpington.
+Robert is a founder member and past Chair of the Property Litigation Association and a member and past founder Chair of the Commercial Real Estate Legal Association.
+He is a Liveryman of the Worshipful Company of Chartered Surveyors and a a Trustee of St Olave’s & St Savoiur’s Schools Foundation.

 Robert is admitted to practise in England and Wales.